 At the Midsection of Black Link, this is also where you can start hiking Mount Cameron.

-I did follow other blogs for hiking both Mount Nicholson and Mount Cameron.
+FYI – I followed other blogs for hiking both Mount Nicholson and Mount Cameron.
 However, I didn’t think the views were that great from Mount Cameron and the trail itself is not clearly marked.
-I didn’t really enjoy hiking Mount Cameron, so I did not include it in this blog post.
+I didn’t really enjoy hiking Mount Cameron, so I did not include it in this post.

 I definitely think there are better trails in Hong Kong worth hiking, so if you have limited time in HK, skip Mount Cameron and consider other hikes in the city.